vahin21/Python/README.md

 ### 2) Rock Paper Scissor

-This was a school project by Vahin and I in class 11 PCMC for our computers project.
+This was a school project by my friend and I in class 11 PCMC for our computers project.
+He did the game logic while I did the front-end and configured the Flask server.

 ### 3) School Programs - 11th Grade